Causally Testing Gender Bias in LLMs: A Case Study on Occupational Bias: Experimental Setup

+\paragraph{Models.} We conduct experiments on Llama-2-7B~\citep{touvron2023llama}, Llama-3-8B~\citep{llama3modelcard}, Mistral-7B~\citep{jiang2023mistral}, Gemma-7B~\citep{team_gemma_2024-1}, Gemma-2-9B~\citep{team_gemma_2024}, and the instruction-tuned versions of each model.
+We select these models because they are open-source, computation resource-friendly, and allow comparison across the instruction-tuned and non-instruction-tuned versions of the same models.

-To select jobs typically associated with men and women, we use employment data from 2021 provided by the US Bureau of Labor Statistics\footnote{\url{https://www.bls.gov/cps/cpsaat11.html}} and select twenty jobs among the occupations with the highest rate of female and male workers each.
-The full list of selected jobs and the corresponding ratio of male and female workers are reported in Table \ref{tab:employmentdata} in the appendix.
-In our experiments, we query our models for probabilities associated with each gender category as described in Section \ref{sec:measuringoccupationalbias} and average the predicted probabilities for both male- and female-dominated jobs.
-For reference, the average men / women ratio for our collected data is 10.8\% / 89.2\% for female-dominated jobs and 94.4\% / 5.6\% for male-dominated jobs.
+\paragraph{Query Setup.} In our experiments, we query the models for probabilities of each gender category as described in Section \ref{sec:measuringoccupationalbias} and average the predicted probabilities for male- and female-dominated jobs.\ For reference, the average male/female ratio for our collected data is 10.8\% / 89.2\% for female-dominated jobs and 94.4\% / 5.6\% for male-dominated jobs.